 The schematic for the BMS balance board was designed using Eagle CAD.
 It is fairly straightforward.
 There is one bleed circuit for each battery pack series segment.
 The switches are controlled by signals from the LTC6804 through the JP2 header.
 The bleed current flows from the battery pack through header JP1.
 Note that the bleed current flows to the next lower battery pack segment, so for example, C9 bleeds into C8, etc. The Arduino Uno shield symbol is placed on the schematic for the PCB layout described in Step 3.
 A higher resolution image is provided in the zip file.
-The following is the parts list (For some reason Instructables file upload feature is not working for me....)
+The BOM is also attached.

 Step 3: PCB Layout

 The layout is mostly determined by the design of the main BMS system discussed in a separate instructable (https://www.instructables.com/id/Arduino-LTC6804-Battery-Management-System/).
 The headers JP1 and JP2 have to match up with the matching headers on the BMS.
 The Mosfets, bleed resistors and LEDs are arranged in a logical way on the Arduino Uno shield.Gerber files were created using Eagle CAD and the PCBs were sent out to Sierra Circuits for fabrication.